learn-co-curriculum/ios-environment-setup-summary/README.md

 If you get anything else, there was a problem setting up your SSH keys.

-<a href='https://learn.co/lessons/ios-environment-setup-summary' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ios-environment-setup-summary' title='iOS Environment Setup Summary'>iOS Environment Setup Summary</a> on Learn.co and start learning to code for free.</p>